juliusvoggesberger/auto-cen/README.md

-# Auto-CEn: AutoML for Classifier Ensembles
-## Improving Performance through Diversity and Decision Fusion Optimization
+# Auto-CEn: AutoML for Classifier Ensembles - Diversity-based Classifier Selection and Decision Fusion Optimization

-This repository provides the prototypically implementation of our framework Auto-CEn.
+This repository provides the prototypical implementation of our framework Auto-CEn.
 Auto-CEn is an AutoML framework to create both diversity and performance optimized ensembles.
-To achieve optimized ensembles we optimize the classifiers of the ensemble by solving the common CASH problem and optimiz the decision fusion methods of the ensemble.
+To achieve optimized ensembles, we optimize the classifiers of the ensemble by solving the common CASH problem and optimize the decision fusion methods of the ensemble.
-Furthermore, the classifiers for the ensemble are selected according to both their diversity and their performance, to maximize the generalization performance.
+Furthermore, the classifiers for the ensemble are selected according to their diversity and performance to maximize the generalization performance.
 For this, we use a post hoc selection method that clusters the classifiers according to their diversity.
-Details can be taken from out paper "Auto-CEn: AutoML for Classifier Ensembles - Improving Performance through Diversity and Decision Fusion Optimization"
+Details can be taken from our paper "Auto-CEn: AutoML for Classifier Ensembles - Diversity-based Classifier Selection and Decision Fusion Optimization".

-## Reproducibility
-This repository provides the code necessary to reproduce the results of the paper "Auto-CEn: AutoML for Classifier Ensembles - Improving Performance through Diversity and Decision Fusion Optimization".

-The scripts for generating and running the evaluation are located in 'evaluation/benchmark scripts'.
-Here, 'generate_auto_cen_benchmark.py' and 'generate_autosklearn_benchmark.py' generate shell scripts that can be used to reproduce the evaluation.
-The scripts 'run_auto_cen_benchmark.py' and 'run_auto_sklearn_benchmark.py' are than executed by the shell scripts for different datasets.

 ## Overview
 The repository contains several modules and folders for reproducing the results of the paper.